Best 4000 Watt Generator Reviewed for 2020

 This makes it perfect if you are using it for outdoor activities or RV parks.

-Total harmonic distortion (THD) is used to measure the “purity” of the sinusoidal electric wave produced by a generator.
-When a generator has a THD of higher than 5%, it can potentially damage sensitive electronics like laptops or phones.
+Total harmonic distortion (THD) is used to measure the “purity” of the sinusoidal electric wave produced by a portable generator.
+The conventional portable generator usually produces THD of higher than 5%.
+This can potentially damage sensitive electronics like laptops or phones.

-The Westinghouse iGen series produce stable power at less than 3% THD, meaning you can use this inverter generator safely for electronics like cell phones, TVs, and computers.
+However, The Westinghouse iGen 4500 is an inverter generator that produces clean power at less than 3% THD.
+You can use this inverter generator safely for electronics like cell phones, TVs, and computers.

 In addition to the RV outlet, this excellent inverter generator includes 2 USB outlets and a 5-20R 120VR Duplex outlet.
 Westinghouse offers a 3-year warranty along with technical support for life.